DIMMEN, VAN DYK LEAD MAINE TO WEEKEND SWEEP WITH 7-1 WIN OVER MERRIMACK

-Senior defenseman Jeff Dimmen had two goals and an assist for the Black Bears
+Senior defenseman Jeff Dimmen posts two goals and assist for Black Bears

 ORONO, Maine - Seniors Jeff Dimmen (Colorado Springs, Colo.) and Josh Van Dyk (Woodstock, Ontario) combined to score three goals and dish out three assists as the University of Maine men's ice hockey team cruised past fourth-ranked Merrimack 7-1 on senior night at Alfond Arena.
 In addition, rookie goalie Dan Sullivan (York, Pa.) set the Black Bear school record for consecutive scoreless minutes at 202:49.

 Maine improves to 16-10-6 on the season with the win and 13-8-4 in Hockey East play.
 Merrimack falls to 21-7-4 overall and 15-7-3 in conference play.